-Next, we test NESSH (Eqs.~(\ref{NESSH}) and~(\ref{NESSHd})) in spin lattice models.
-We consider the two-dimensional~(2D) transverse field Ising model (TFIM) and the one-dimensional~(1D) disordered XXZ model.
-The Hamiltonian of TFIM is
+We test the assumptions in the spin lattice models.
+We consider the two-dimensional transverse field Ising model (2D-TFIM) and one-dimensional disordered XXZ model.
+The Hamiltonian of 2D-TFIM is

-where $\hat{\sigma}^z_i$ and $\hat{\sigma}^x_i$ are the Pauli matrices.
-We consider only the interaction between nearest-neighbor sites.
+where $\langle i,j\rangle$ denotes a pair of nearest-neighbor sites. $\hat{\sigma}^z_i$ and $\hat{\sigma}^x_i$ are the Pauli matrices on site $i$.
 The ferromagnetic coupling $J$ is set to the energy unit and $g$ denotes the transverse field.
-The total number of lattice sites in numerical simulation is set to $N$.
-This model has already been studied for testing ETH, and found to be chaotic~\cite{mondaini2017eigenstate,mondaini2016eigenstate}.
-We choose the natural states $\ket{s}$ to be the eigenstates of $\{\hat \sigma_i^z\}$.
-After a straightforward calculation, we obtain $\sigma^2_s=Ng^2$ which is a constant, thereafter, the fluctuation of energy density is $\frac{\sigma^2_s}{N^2}=\frac{g^2}{N}$, which goes to zero in the thermodynamic limit $N\to\infty$, as we expect.
+The total number of sites in numerical simulation is denoted by $N$.
+This model was found to display the signatures of quantum chaos~\cite{mondaini2017eigenstate,mondaini2016eigenstate}.
+We choose the natural state $\ket{s}$ to be the common eigenstate of $\{\hat \sigma_i^z\}$.
+By using Eq.~\eqref{var}, we easily find $\sigma^2_s=Ng^2$.
+The fluctuation of energy density in state $\ket{s}$ is then $\frac{\sigma^2_s}{N^2}=\frac{g^2}{N}$, which vanishes in the thermodynamic limit $N\to\infty$.

-The second model we study is the one-dimensional XXZ model:
+The second model we studied is the one-dimensional XXZ model:

-where $h_i\in\left[-h, h\right]$ is a random number with uniform distribution and $h$ is the disorder strength.
+where $h_i\in\left[-h, h\right]$ is a random number with uniform distribution and $h$ denotes the disorder strength.
 Again $J$ is set to unity.
-The XXZ model without disorder is integrable, but infinitesimal disorder destroys integrability.
-As is well known, the XXZ model is in the many-body localized phase in the case of strong disorder.
-In our study, we control $h$ to be small enough for avoiding localization.
+The XXZ model without disorder is integrable, but the disorder destroys integrability.
+The XXZ model is in the many-body localized phase in the case of strong disorder.
+In our study, we choose a small $h$ for avoiding localization.

-In order to obtain the density matrix elements, we first diagonalize the model Hamiltonians.
-For the 2D-TFIM, we choose a lattice of specific shape that breaks the geometric symmetries (see Ref.~[\onlinecite{mondaini2016eigenstate}] for detail).
-Similarly, there is a symmetry in the XXZ model.
-Following previous literatures~\cite{bertrand2016anomalous}, we focus on a subspace of the Hilbert space associated with the operator $\hat{\sigma}^z=\sum_i\hat{\sigma}_i^z$.
-Only the subspace $\sigma^z=0$ is considered.
-After diagonalization, we calculate the density matrix elements $\rho_{\alpha\beta} =\braket{\alpha | s}\braket{s| \beta}$.
+In order to obtain the density matrix, we diagonalize the model Hamiltonians.
+Both models have some symmetries so that their Hamiltonians are block diagonal matrices.
+For the 2D-TFIM, we choose a lattice of specific shape that breaks the geometric symmetries (see Ref.~[\onlinecite{mondaini2016eigenstate}]).
+For the XXZ model, we follow Ref.~[\onlinecite{bertrand2016anomalous}] and consider the subspace of Hilbert space with $\sigma^z=0$ where $\sigma^z$ is the eigenvalue of $\hat{\sigma}^z=\sum_i\hat{\sigma}_i^z$.